paul-m/s3fs/README.txt

-S3 File System (s3fs) provides an additional file system to your drupal site, alongside the public and private file systems, which stores files in Amazon's Simple Storage Service (S3) (or any S3-compatible storage service).
+S3 File System (s3fs) provides an additional file system to your Drupal site, alongside the public and private file systems, which stores files in Amazon's Simple Storage Service (S3) (or any S3-compatible storage service).
 You can set your site to use S3 File System as the default, or use it only for individual